-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - · delegation of authority and segregation of duties; - identification and management of risks as detailed in the Risk Register.

-The Board of Trustees has considered the need for a specific internal audit function and has decided to buy in a specialist internal audit service rather than use 'in-house' expertise.
-In the year ended 31st August 21, the Trust considered 3 proposals to deliver Internal Scrutiny services and in January 21 appointed Strictly Education.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - identification and management of risks as detailed in the Risk Register. - The Board of Trustees has considered the need for a specific internal audit function and in the year ended 31 August 21 decided to buy in a specialist internal audit service rather than use 'in-house' expertise.
+Strictly Education has been engaged for 3 years with a remit of covering both financial and operational areas. - The checks carried out in the current period included a review of - Procurement - o Health and Safety management; and - o Business Continuity Planning - The Trust can confirm that the internal auditor has delivered their schedule of work as planned and that there have been no material control issues arising requiring remedial action.